Witch trials in Spain: History

-The Spanish Reconquista was followed by the Spanish Inquisition, who focused on attaining religious conformity by persecutions of the Jews and the Muslim Moors, which was considered a top priority by the church.
+The Spanish Reconquista was followed by the Spanish Inquisition, who focused on attaining religious conformity by persecutions of the Jews and the Muslim Moors and their baptized descendants, which was considered a top priority by the church.
 Persecution of witchcraft was therefore not regarded with much interest in Spain.
-The Malleus Maleficarum (1486) was in fact published in the middle of the reconquista.
+The Malleus Maleficarum (1486) was in fact published almost at the end of the reconquista.

 By the early 16th-century, nevertheless, the witchcraft ideology was accepted in Spain.
-The Basque Kingdom of Navarre had been conquered and became a part of Spain in 1512 with the excuse that heretic beliefs and religious nonconformity was rampant in Navarre, which created a tense situation in the area.
+The Kingdom of Navarre had been conquered and became a part of Spain in 1512 with the excuse that heretic beliefs and religious nonconformity was rampant in Navarre, which created a tense situation in the area.
 This situation eventually resulted in one of the earliest mass witch trials in Europe: the Navarre witch trials (1525-26).
 On the assignment of the Navarrese authorities, a witchcraft committee was formed and a commissioner travelled the Pyrenées to identify witches.
 He managed to have an unknown number of people executed and their property confiscated.

 Witch trials were at this point a new crime in Spain, and in August 1525 the Spanish Inquisition ended the Navarre witch trials and issued an investigation as to how such trials should be investigated.
-In February 1526, the Spanish Inquisition issued a witchcraft regulation in which they stated, that while they accepted witches and their participation in the Sabbath of Satan as a reality, the recommended repentance rather than the death sentence for the condemned and banned confiscation of their property.
+In February 1526, the Spanish Inquisition issued a witchcraft regulation in which they stated, that while they accepted witches and their participation in the Sabbath of Satan as a reality, they recommended repentance rather than the death sentence for the condemned and banned confiscation of their property.
 This regulation almost put an end to witch trials in Spain: between 1526 and 1611, the Inquisition focused in heresy and only circa twenty-two people were condemned for sorcery.